 There is no requirement for any product or concept to already be commercially used.

 Submissions will be judged according to how well they meet each of the criteria below (max 1000 words).
 We also request a brief overview, or executive summary for the judging panel (max 200 words).
 Each submission will be considered on individual merit.

-- What problem or challenge did you seek to address?
+- What was the reason for developing this innovation?
+Were you looking to solve a particular problem or challenge?
 What evidence is there of a need for this innovation?

-- What pilots or trials have been carried out to date, and how have these shaped further innovation and development?
+- What pilots or trials were carried out and how have these shaped further innovation and development?

-- Is the innovation scaleable, can it be transferred into different customers/organisations or environments?
+- Is the innovation scaleable and can it be transferred into different customers/organisations or environments?

-- What are the predicted or known costs for production?
-How will this innovation provide value for money?
+- How will this innovation provide value for money?